Many-body magic via Pauli-Markov chains -- from criticality to gauge theories: Binder cumulant in 2D quantum Ising model with TTN

 In Sec.~\ref{sec:z2gauge}, we have demonstrated the ability of the magic density to accurately detect and characterize the quantum critical point in the 2D $\mathbb{Z}_2$ gauge theory, and thereby in 2D quantum Ising model.
 Notably, the curves of $m_1$ for different linear system-sizes exhibit a clear critical crossing behavior near the critical point $h_c=3.04$, even with a modest TTN bond dimension of $\chi=30$.
 However, the same level of accuracy is not achieved when utilizing the Binder cumulant, defined as

 for the 2D Ising model \eqref{eq:ising}.
 Due to the inability of the TTN state with a small bond dimension of $\chi=30$ to faithfully represent the ground state in the vicinity of the critical point, the calculation of the Binder cumulant $U$ yields erroneous results.
 Consequently, the curves of $U$ for different linear system-sizes $L$ do not exhibit a clear crossing behavior near the critical point (Fig.~\ref{fig:binder_2dising}).
 For instance, while the curves for $L=4$ and $5$ intersect at $h=2.98$, the intersection for $L=7$ and $8$ occurs around $h=3.14$.
+As such, if one attempts to perform finite size scaling on the Binder cumulant data, the resulting critical point and the correlation-length critical exponent $\nu$ will be erroneous.